 For MAO members, the termination date must match the MEPD MAO denial date.
 This is true even if the MAO denial date is in the past when PSU staff become aware of the denial.

-3632.5 Denial/Termination of MN/LOC
+3632.5 Denial or Termination of MN/LOC

-Revision 17-5; Effective September 1, 2017
+Revision 18-2; Effective September 3, 2018

-The STAR+PLUS Home and Community Based Services (HCBS) program must be denied/terminated when the member's Medical Necessity/Level of Care (MN/LOC) Assessment is denied.
+The STAR+PLUS Home and Community Based Services (HCBS) program must be denied or terminated when the member's Medical Necessity and Level of Care (MN/LOC) Assessment is denied.
 Program Support Unit (PSU) staff must send Form H2065-D, Notification of Managed Care Services, within two business days of notification.
 Notification can come from:

 the Monthly ISP Expiring Report;